Hitakashi/Hitbox-Chat-Doc/connection.md

-# How to connect to hitbox Websocket.
+# How to connect to hitbox Chat.

 #### Pre-Server Connection (Step 1)